offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 0   1   2   3   4   5   6   7   8   9   10
 ```

-K-means combats this shift by applying weighting: The idea is that the 4 real points should have a stronger influence on the center than the one outlier point, essentially dragging it back to towards them.
+K-means combats this shift by applying weighting: The idea is that the 4 real points should have a stronger influence on the center than the one outlier point, essentially dragging it back towards them.
 Using k-means, the center is 2.6 ...

 ```{svgbob}
           |                                "center: 2.6"